rubrikinc/use-case-roxie/docs/QUICKSTART.md

 ### Environmental Variables

+Next, the function needs to know how to connect to your cluster.
+We feel it's better to keep static information out of the function code.

-Next, it's important to add two environment variables: `cluster_ip` and `auth_token`.
+For this step, it's important to add two environment variables: `cluster_ip` and `auth_token`.
 This can be done by scrolling down below the Function Code area and locating the Environmental Variables area.

 1.  `cluster_ip`: Enter the IP address of a node in your cluster.
 Make sure it is reachable from the VPC network that you plan to use for Roxie.
 This will be covered in the next section.
 1.  `auth_token`: Enter the token created in the Generate a Rubrik API Token section.